In poll watcher affidavits, Trump campaign offers no evidence of fraud in Detroit ballot-counting

 In Texas, the lieutenant governor has offered a $1 million reward for evidence of voter fraud.
 In Arizona, the state GOP is promoting a website for voters to report problems.

-“This is an effort to find a problem when one does not exist,” Roopali Desai, an attorney for Arizona Secretary of State Katie Hobbs (D), said in a court hearing in Arizona on Monday.
+“This is an effort to find a problem when one does not exist,” Roopali Desai, an attorney for Arizona Secretary of State Katie Hobbs (D), said in court in Arizona on Monday.

 For the Trump campaign, the biggest problem with these affidavits might be that they raise questions with only a small number of ballots: a few hundred at most, from The Washington Post’s analysis, far less than the number by which Trump trails in Michigan.

-But Trump’s allies have said they are still working on other evidence, which could prove wide-scale fraud.
+But Trump’s allies have said they are still working on other evidence that could prove wide-scale fraud.

 “While some of the currently filed affidavits are about small-bore concerns, there is a broad pattern emerging which raises concerns about the process of counting votes in Wayne County,” said Charlie Spies, a nationally known Republican election lawyer, who is working with Senate candidate John James (R), who also trails in the state.